Advice from the artists' social insurance fund for self-employed artists or journalists who are not insured

 - What benefits does the KSK provide?

-- What advantages does the KSK offer?
+- What are the advantages of the KSK?

 - Are there special regulations for newcomers to the profession?